-We love to go for a ride, pack a picnic lunch, and do a little exploring in our back yard (or just a few hours away).
+We love to go for a ride, pack a picnic lunch, and do a little exploring in our backyard (or just a few hours away).
 It’s great to find some cool local stores to walk around in or a lake to wade in.

 We also love to find the old covered bridges.
 There are many of them in Vermont, which is pretty close to home for us.
-I would like to take our boat out in Lake Champlain this summer.
+I would like to take our boat out to Lake Champlain this summer.

 I do wish the ocean was a little bit closer.

 20. Look for free days at local museums.

 Many of our local museums have free days during the summer.
 The children’s museum, the Adirondack Museum, and the aircraft museum all have free days for local residents.

 If you can’t find a free day, look for discount coupons online and in local papers.

 21. Shop seasonally.

 I’m not only talking about food (although that, too) but also more significant purchases.
 Appliances seem to go on sale during Memorial Day and Independence Day.
 Also, a lot of outside DIY supplies like landscaping and lumber tend to be discounted.

 Keep your eye out if you are looking for something specific, and you might be able to find a good deal.